 - Hybrid framework

-The data-driven framework is based on the different data sets that are created into an external file (excel sheets) and imported into the automation testing tool.
-When the number of data sets that the test framework uses as input is on a higher side, it is very difficult to change these values in the script every time to conduct the test.
+The data-driven framework is based on the different data sets created into an external file (excel sheets) and imported into the automation testing tool.
+When the number of data sets that the test framework uses as input is on the higher side, it is very difficult to change these values in the script every time to conduct the test.

-Thus, you can easily apply a single test for all the data sets, which is available in the table without the need to modify the code each.
+Thus, you can easily apply a single test for all the data sets available in the table without needing to modify each code.

-Keywords that form the basis of the functionality, takes in parameters and throws the relevant output.
-Often, when the code has to cover a lot of functionality, it might need repetitive writing for some of its sections.
+The keyword driven framework is based on keywords that form the basis of the functionality, takes in parameters and throw the relevant output.
+When the code has to cover a lot of functionality, it might need repetitive writing for some of its sections.
 And thus, keywords are written to abstract the complexity of the code.

-Here the operations or methods that are to be performed are written separately from the actual script in the form of keywords.
-These keywords which are placed in an external file (Excel sheet), are called using the code.
+Here, the operations or methods to be performed are written separately from the script in the form of keywords.
+These keywords, placed in an external file (Excel sheet), are called using the code.
 This enables testers to keep each of the functionalities separate.
-The keywords are available in the table, where you can modify each of them individually without hampering others.
+The keywords are available in the table, where you can modify them individually without hampering others.

-Hybrid Driven Framework is a combination of data-driven and keyword-driven frameworks.
-This framework uses different keywords and data sets, where the list of inputs and the functions are stored in separate files.
-Similar to the data-driven framework, it also uses the same code for different data sets.
+Hybrid Driven Framework in Selenium is a combination of data-driven and keyword-driven frameworks.
+This framework uses different keywords and data sets, where the inputs and functions list are stored in separate files.
+Similar to the data-driven framework, it uses the same code for different data sets.

-When there are a large number of data sets to be tested for the web application.
-Then you must opt for a data-driven framework, which separates them from the actual code.
+When many data sets are to be tested for the web application, opt for a data-driven framework, which separates them from the actual code.

-On occasions when data sets and functionalities both are high in number, use a hybrid driven framework to avoid complexity.
+- These keywords are called to use a specific functional operation.
+When data sets and functionalities are high in number, use a hybrid-driven framework to avoid complexity.

 On a Closing Note

-Given the demands of fast and reliable testing that spans across various browsers and devices to ensure compatibility, automation testing using Selenium seems to be the best.
-Preferred throughout the industry, Selenium Framework offers the feasibility, flexibility, and cost-friendliness over other testing frameworks.
+Given the demands of fast and reliable testing that spans various browsers and devices to ensure compatibility, automation testing using Selenium seems the best.
+Preferred throughout the industry, the Selenium Framework offers feasibility, flexibility, and cost-friendliness over other testing frameworks.
 Thus, making it an ideal way to deliver a consistent end-user experience that conforms with the continuous delivery approach.